ceejbot/polyclay-redis/README.md

 ### Special notes

 If the model has a `ttl` field, the adapter *will* use that to set the redis TTL on an object when it is updated or saved.

+Similarly, if an object has an `expire_at`, the adapter will set the redis key to EXPIRE_AT the given timestamp.